 Free Book - Open to All!

-The OUAA Lit to Film Book Club meets in Kresge Library Room 225B at 6 p.m.
+The OUAA Lit to Film Book Club meets in Kresge Library Room 225B every first Tuesday of the month.
 Members read the book before the meeting date and have a discussion following the viewing of the film.
-Meetings are typically over by 9 p.m.

 The book club is sponsored by Kresge Library and the Oakland University Alumni Association.
 A Lit to Film Book Club meetings are open to anyone.
 If you have ever thought about attending a Lit to Film meeting, this is the perfect opportunity to do so.
 Bring your spouse, friend or neighbor!